Learn all about the shadow archetype, including definition, characteristics, examples and how it relates to the Creator archetype.

 Often the archetype is closely associated with the repressed sexuality and criminality of an individual.
 The person’s mind rejects these parts, fearing the darker aspects of the psyche, hence meaning that they lack awareness of these aspects of their nature.

-Shadow Archetype Characteristics & Traits
+Shadow Archetype Characteristics & Traits (also known as Shadow Characteristics)

 - The shadow archetype is also often associated with wildness, chaos, mystery and the unknown.